nus-cs2030s/2324-s2/docs/18-interface.md

 B a = (B) new A(); // Does not compile
 ```

 How do we explain this?
 Well, the Java compiler does not let us cast when it is provable that it will not work, i.e. casting between two classes that have no subtype relationship.
-However, for interfaces, there is the *possibility* that a subclass *could* implement the interface and therefore Java allows it to compile.
+However, for interfaces, there is the *possibility* that a subclass *could* implement the interface.
+Therefore, the Java compiler trusts that the programmer knows what they are doing, and allows it to compile.
 Consider one such potential subclass `AI`:

 ```Java
 class AI extends A implements I{